Finding Hope and Defiance in "Wicked": Lessons for Today

 January 2, 2025

-In our final episode of The State of Belief for 2024, host Rev. Paul Brandeis Raushenbush dives into these timely themes with Guthrie Graves-Fitzsimmons, a huge Wicked fan and advocate for social justice.
-Guthrie’s love for the Gregory Maguire book and the Wizard of Oz prequel runs deep—so deep that it’s even shaped his own work.
+That’s what we explore on the final episode of The State of Belief for 2024, as host Rev. Paul Brandeis Raushenbush welcomes colleague Guthrie Graves-Fitzsimmons, an ardent fan of the Gregory Maguire book and subsequent productions of the Wizard of Oz prequel Wicked.

 State of Belief